Markotweyo/Markotweyo/README.md

 - A **Software Engineer** who loves exploring new technologies, building small projects, innovating and tinkering with stuff.
 - A **Frontend Developer** by day, **Backend Developer** by night (well, sometimes 😄) .
 - Experimenting with the **DevOps** as well and currently working on a Node/React side-project.
-- Have a keen interest in designing, graphics and photo manipulation.
+- Have a keen interest in Designing and Developing software that change the world .

 ## Tech/Software Stack